-Before the actual filter process the extract is first passed through commercial available cloth filter bags to remove large coarse particles.
+Before the actual filter process the extract is first passed through commercially available cloth filter bags to remove large coarse particles.
 During filtration the temperature of the extract is kept at 55 to 60 $^{\circ}$ C to aid flow.
-Filtration installations generally consist of two or more parallel filters.
+Filtration installations generally consist off two or more parallel filters.
 When the one in use becomes saturated the flow is switched to the fresh parallel filter.

 Cellulose filtration is done with a filter press containing cellulose pulp with a thickness of approximately five centimetres.
 The pads are used until the pressure over the filter press becomes too high, at which point the flow is switched to the parallel filter.
 The cellulose from the spent filter pads is regenerated to make new ones.

 The diatomaceous earth filter layer is made freshly before use, by suspending the filter material in water and running this suspension through the filter installation.
 The equipment contains a mesh on which the filter material settles, forming a filter layer several millimetres thick.
 More earth is added to the gelatine solution as filter aid to prevent blocking of the filter layer.
-The pressure must not become to high to prevent collapse of the filter layer.
+The pressure must not become to high to disk filter prevent collapse of the filter layer.
 When the maximum pressure is reached, flow is switched to the parallel filter and the filter meshes of the first filter are automatically cleaned and covered with fresh diatomaceous earth.
+Diatomaceous earth filtration can also be performed with a rotating vacuum filter, where the filter layer is on the outside of a rotating drum.
+The drum is partially immersed in gelatine extract in which filter aid is suspended.
+The pressure inside the drum is below atmospheric pressure.

-filter press
+Filter press